hannobraun/stack-assembly/README.md

   1 @loop jump_if
 ```

-This script loops forever, like the one before.
+This script loops forever, just like the one before.
 Only this time, we're using `jump_if`. `jump_if` has two inputs, a _condition_ in addition to an operator index, and again no outputs.
 With a non-zero condition, as we have here, it acts exactly like `jump`.

 ```stack
 loop: